Elon Musk Net Worth

 There have been multiple times over the course of his life when Elon could have just taken his money and retired.

-Instead, he has continued to challenge himself by starting some of the most complex companies imaginable - a mainstream electric vehicle company (Tesla) and a space transportation/satellite Internet company (SpaceX).
+Instead, he has continued to challenge himself by starting some of the most complex companies imaginable - a mainstream electric vehicle company (Tesla), a space transportation and satellite Internet company (SpaceX), and a frontier AI lab (xAI).

-The running of the companies have taken a tremendous toll on Musk - after all, both Tesla and SpaceX were literally days or weeks away from declaring bankruptcy.
+The running of these companies has taken a tremendous toll on Musk - both Tesla and SpaceX were literally days or weeks away from declaring bankruptcy at various points in the 2000s.

 In the end, however, Elon persevered, creating some of the most important and valuable companies in the world.
-As a result, Elon is the richest person in the world by a long shot - worth roughly three times more than the second-richest person on the planet, Larry Page (~$262 billion).
+As a result, Elon is the richest person in the world by a huge margin.
+Per the Bloomberg Billionaires Index as of May 21, 2026, he is worth roughly $722 billion - more than double the second-richest person on the planet, Google co-founder Larry Page ($327 billion).
+When SpaceX completes its IPO in June, he is expected to officially become the world's first trillionaire.

 Methodology & Sources

-This net worth calculation utilizes a "Sum-of-the-Parts" (SOTP) methodology following the Forbes Real-Time Billionaires approach, incorporating:
+This net worth calculation utilizes a "Sum-of-the-Parts" (SOTP) methodology following a forward-looking adaptation of the Forbes Real-Time Billionaires approach, incorporating:

 - Liabilities: Estimated margin loans, share pledges, and tax provisions on unexercised options.
 Note: the ~$13B in X acquisition debt now sits within SpaceX's corporate structure and is accounted for in the equity valuation, not as a personal liability.